-The Company believes that it meets the requirements to be considered a PFIC within the meaning of the United States Internal Revenue Code for the year ended March 31, 2020.
-Accordingly, certain potentially adverse United States federal income tax rules may cause United States federal income tax consequences for the Company's United States investors resulting from the acquisition, ownership and disposition of Subordinated Voting Shares.
+The Company believes that it may meet the requirements to be considered a PFIC within the meaning of the United States Internal Revenue Code for the year ended March 31, 2021.
+Accordingly, certain potentially adverse United States federal income tax rules may cause United States federal income tax consequences for the Company's United States investors resulting from the acquisition, ownership and disposition of Common Shares.